tmtsoftware/csw/docs/src/main/services/event.md

 ### Pattern Subscription

-The following example demonstrates the usage of pattern subscribe API with callback.
-Events with keys that match the specified pattern and belong to the given subsystem are received by the subscriber.
+The following example demonstrates the usage of the pattern subscribe API with a callback.
+Events with keys that match the specified pattern and belong to the specified subsystem are received by the subscriber.
 The callback function provided is called on each event received.

 Scala